Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 A Substrate runtime module.

-## Parachain
+## Allychain

-A blockchain that meets several characteristics that allow it work within the confines of the AXIASolar Host.
+A blockchain that meets several characteristics that allow it work within the confines of the AXIA Host.
 Also known as "parallelized chain."

-## Parachain Registry
+## Allychain Registry

 A relatively simple database-like construct that holds both static and dynamic information on each chain.

 ## Axia Technologies

-A company, founded by Dr. Gavin Wood, that is developing Substrate and AXIASolar.
+A company, founded by Dr. Gavin Wood, that is developing Substrate and AXIA.
 It has also released several other projects including Axia Ethereum and Axia Secret Store.

-## AXIASolar
+## AXIA

 A heterogeneous, multi-chain network allowing various blockchains of different characteristics to perform arbitrary, cross-chain communication under shared security.

-## AXIASolar Host
+## AXIA Host

 The environment in which a runtime module can be executed.
-Parachains must support the AXIASolar Host - external chains that do not will have to use a bridge.
-Previously known as the AXIASolar Runtime Environment or PRE.
+Allychains must support the AXIA Host - external chains that do not will have to use a bridge.
+Previously known as the AXIA Runtime Environment or PRE.

-## AXIASolar Runtime Environment
+## AXIA Runtime Environment

-The previous name for the [AXIASolar Host](#axiasolar-host).
+The previous name for the [AXIA Host](#AXIA-host).

 ## Proof of Stake (PoS)